 Data Analysis

-In this section you will find a brief description of the Data Analysis Services being developed and provided.
+In this section you will find a brief description of the Data Analysis Services being developed and provided to the PaN community.

 PaN portal for data analysis services

-PaNOSC has been developing VISA, the Virtual Infrastructure for Scientific Analysis, to enable to start a data analysis session as soon as a dataset has been collected.
+VISA, the Virtual Infrastructure for Scientific Analysis, enables to start a data analysis session as soon as a dataset has been collected.
 VISA provides access to both remote desktop environments and Jupyter Notebooks, enabling users to remotely analyse data from PaN facilities during or after the experiment.

 Who is VISA for?